 Krista’s husband, Ian McNish, is an angel investor and mentor.
 He was part of the LinkedIn founding team, where he helped build the network and datacenters that support LinkedIn users.

 Sam is the director of technology and venture investments at Clarvit Capital Family Office Investments, and he was most recently the implementation manager at Romeo Power Technology in New York City.

-He is a 2010 graduate of the iSchool’s Information Management and Technology Program and earned a minor in Global Enterprise Technology.
+Sam is a 2010 graduate of the iSchool with a major in management and technology.
 He was elected to serve on the Board of the SU Alumni Association from 2011 to 2015.
-Sam was the Chair, and founder, of the Generation Orange Committee and served on the Association’s Executive Committee.
-In addition, he was the primary benefactor of the iSchool’s first ever crowdfunding campaign, ReFuel, which was a rousing success.
+Sam was also the chair of the Generation Orange Committee and served on the Association’s Executive Committee.
+In addition, he was the architect and primary benefactor of the iSchool’s first ever crowdfunding campaign, Fuel, which raised over $30,000 and was a rousing success.

 Prior to joining Eventus, Craig enjoyed a 25 year career with Accenture, where he held a variety of roles serving clients in both the commercial and public sectors.
 From 2007 through 2012, Craig served as the Portfolio Lead of Accenture’s U.S. Federal Civilian business, where he was responsible for sales and delivery of Accenture’s business with civilian organizations throughout the U.S. federal government.
 Craig also served as the managing director for Accenture’s business with the U.S. Postal Service, as well as the managing director for Accenture’s U.S. Public Service Customer Relationship Management business.